 Welcome New Heights families!

-As the school nurse, it is my priority to see to it that students are able to learn, by ensuring that they are in their classrooms, healthy and safe.
-There are times; however, when students should not be in school.
+As the school nurses, it is our priority that students are able to learn, by ensuring that they are in their classrooms, healthy and safe.
+However, there are times when students should not be in school.
 Students should not come to school when they have:

 - A fever of 100° or greater in the past 24 hours

 - A communicable disease diagnosis

 - A cold in the active stages – coughing, sneezing, nasal drainage